About the Hagler Institute

 The Hagler Institute for Advanced Study at Texas A&M University (formerly the Texas A&M University Institute for Advanced Study) provides a catalyst to enrich the intellectual climate and educational experiences at Texas A&M.

 It is a mechanism for attracting world-class talent to the University and is driven by nominations of National Academy and Nobel-prize caliber researchers that align with existing strengths and ambitions of the University.

-Each year the Hagler Institute invites a number of nationally and internationally prominent Faculty Fellows to pursue advanced study at the Hagler Institute in collaboration with faculty and student scholars at Texas A&M. The goal is to provide a stellar environment for research and scholarship with the Faculty Fellows having freedom to pursue their own research interests, as well as collaborate in disciplinary and multidisciplinary research.
-Each Faculty Fellow affiliates with one or more of the doctoral degree granting academic departments housed in 16 colleges and schools.
-Additional resources provide Texas A&M fellowships for graduate students, as well as fund visiting graduate students and post-doctoral researchers affiliated with the Faculty Fellows.
+Each year the Hagler Institute invites a number of nationally and internationally prominent scholars to pursue advanced study at the Hagler Institute in collaboration with faculty and students at Texas A&M. The goal is to provide a stellar environment for research and scholarship with the Hagler Fellows having freedom to pursue their own research interests, as well as collaborate in disciplinary and multidisciplinary research.
+Each Hagler Fellow affiliates with one or more of the doctoral degree granting academic departments housed in 16 colleges and schools.
+Additional resources provide Texas A&M fellowships for graduate students, as well as fund visiting graduate students and post-doctoral researchers affiliated with the Hagler Fellows.

-The goal is to provide a stellar environment for research and scholarship with the Faculty Fellows having freedom to pursue their own research interests.
+The goal is to provide a stellar environment for research and scholarship with the Hagler Fellows having freedom to pursue their own research interests.

-The Texas A&M University System Board of Regents established (A&M System Board of Regents Minute Order, p.
-19) TIAS in December 2010.
-The wide-ranging areas of advanced studies in the Hagler Institute include, but are not limited to, architecture; arts, humanities, and social sciences; business; education; engineering; physical, geophysical, agricultural, and life sciences; public and foreign policy; and multiple disciplines.
+The Texas A&M University System Board of Regents established the Institute in December 2010; see A&M System Board of Regents Minute Order, p.
+19. The Institute serves all fields of study on the A&M campus, including, but not limited to: medicine; science; architecture; social sciences; business; education; engineering; agriculture; veterinary medicine; law; and public and foreign policy.